BACKSTAB44/Old-Rengar-Rebirth/README.md

 ## Old Rengar Rebirth Mod - Fully Restoring Season 6 Rengar

 * Animation reverts/bugfixes, SFX reverts/bugfixes, VFX reverts/bugfixes, structure improvements.
 * Rebirth mod is built on Renghub's V1.3 ["Old Rengar Remastered"](https://youtu.be/uycBm-iuUGA) mod by BACKSTAB.
-It combines Renghub's VFX with ZedVeZed's animations and my SFX, as well as fixing [...]
+It combines Renghub's VFX with ZedVeZed's animations and my SFX, as well as fixing bugs and repolishing everything.
 * Both the quality and technical improvements.
 More future-proof and file count reduced from 417 to 182.

 **Open source, bug-free, stable, lightweight, debloated and as future-proof as it can be.**